Fattegad

 Fattegad is a fort located 15 km from Dapoli, in the Ratnagiri district of Maharashtra.
 It is one of three forts built to guard the Suvarnadurg fort; the other two are Goa fort and Kanakdurg.

 History

 The fort was built by Khairiyat Khan during the Shivaji era.
 This fort was under the control of Tulaji Angre.
-Due to the rivalry between Peshwa and Tulaji Angre, a combined efforts were made by British and the Peshwa against Tulaji.
+Due to the rivalry between Peshwa and Tulaji, a combined efforts were made by British and the Peshwa against Tulaji.
 The fort was captured by Captain James and handed over to Peshwas.
-In 1817 British forces captured the fort from the Peshwas.
+In 1817, British forces captured the fort from the Peshwas.

 Nearby places

 The nearest town is Dapoli.
 The fort is at walkable distance from the Harne town.
 A wide motorable road leads to the entrance gate of the fort.
 It takes about half an hour to have a walk around the fort.

 Appearance

 The fort is in a dilapidated state.
 The only parts of the fort left standing are the walls and the bridge joining with Kanakdurg.